 NY Dems condemn new Cuomo sexual harassment claims, call for his ousting, independent probe

 '@NYGovCuomo, you are a monster, and it is time for you to go.
-Now,' state senator Alessandra Blaggi reacted
+Now,' state Sen. Alessandra Biaggi reacted

-New York Democrats are calling are offering blistering responses to the new sexual harassment allegations that have emerged from the state's embattled governor, Andrew Cuomo.
+New York Democrats are offering blistering responses to the new sexual harassment allegations that have emerged from the state's embattled governor, Andrew Cuomo.

-Andrew Yang, the former presidential candidate-turned-New York City mayoral candidate, issued a statement calling for "aggressive independent investigation" into the claims against Cuomo.
+Andrew Yang, the former presidential candidate-turned-New York City mayoral candidate, issued a statement calling for an "aggressive independent investigation" into the claims against Cuomo.

-"Anyone who has experienced sexual harassment in any situation should feel empowered to step forward and know they can share the truth of their experiences without fear or retaliation," Yan said.
+"Anyone who has experienced sexual harassment in any situation should feel empowered to step forward and know they can share the truth of their experiences without fear or retaliation," Yang said.
 "Albany must show they take all allegations seriously through action.
 That starts with an aggressive independent investigation and an acknowledgement that harassment has no place in public service."

 NY GOV. CUOMO ACCUSED OF SEXUAL HARASSMENT FOR 2ND TIME

-Progressive New York State Senator Alessandra Biaggi took to Twitter and wrote, "@NYGovCuomo, you are a monster, and it is time for you to go.
+Progressive New York state Sen. Alessandra Biaggi took to Twitter and wrote, "@NYGovCuomo, you are a monster, and it is time for you to go.
 Now."

-Anna Kaplan, a Democratic state senator staunch gun control advocate, released a statement saying, "The women who have come forth with allegations against the Governor deserve to have their voices heard, and I believe the situation warrants an independent investigation so that we may know all the facts of what has taken place."
+Anna Kaplan, a Democratic state senator and staunch gun control advocate, released a statement saying, "The women who have come forth with allegations against the Governor deserve to have their voices heard, and I believe the situation warrants an independent investigation so that we may know all the facts of what has taken place."

 CNN'S CHRIS CUOMO ONCE TEASED BROTHER FOR BEING 'SINGLE AND READY TO MINGLE' AS SEXUAL MISCONDUCT CLAIMS MOUNT

-Fellow Democratic New York State Senator James Skoufis went even further, saying that sexual harassment "cannot be tolerated, regardless of how powerful individuals involved are."
+Fellow Democratic New York state Sen. James Skoufis went even further, saying that sexual harassment "cannot be tolerated, regardless of how powerful individuals involved are."

 "The allegations made by, now, a number of women against the Governor are deeply disturbing and warrant an independent, outside, expeditious investigation," Skoufis wrote.

-On Saturday, The New York Times broke a bombshell report outlining sexual harassment claims from Charlotte Bennett, a former executive assistant and health policy adviser in the Cuomo administration who alleged that the governor "asked her questions about her sex life, whether she was monogamous in her relationships and if she had ever had sex with older men."
+On Saturday, The New York Times broke a bombshell report outlining sexual harassment claims from Charlotte Bennett, a former executive assistant and health policy adviser in the Cuomo administration who alleged the governor "asked her questions about her sex life, whether she was monogamous in her relationships and if she had ever had sex with older men."

 TARA READE BACKS LINDSEY BOYLAN, RIPS MEDIA'S 'COLLECTIVE COLLUSION' WITH DEMS TO DOWNPLAY CUOMO SCANDAL

-In a press release on Saturday, Cuomo called Bennett a "hardworking and valued member of our team during COVID" who has "every right to speak out."
+In a news release Saturday, Cuomo called Bennett a "hardworking and valued member of our team during COVID" who has "every right to speak out."

-"When she came to me and opened up about being a sexual assault survivor and how it shaped her and her ongoing efforts to create an organization that empowered her voice to help other survivors, I tried to be supportive and helpful," Cuomo said in a statement, which was issued to the Times.
+"When she came to me and opened up about being a sexual assault survivor and how it shaped her and her ongoing efforts to create an organization that empowered her voice to help other survivors, I tried to be supportive and helpful," Cuomo said in a statement issued to the Times.
 "Ms. Bennett's initial impression was right: I was trying to be a mentor to her.
 I never made advances toward Ms. Bennett nor did I ever intend to act in any way that was inappropriate.
 The last thing I would ever have wanted was to make her feel any of the things that are being reported."

-Cuomo added that he will "have no further comment" until a "full and thorough outside review" of Bennett's claims is conducted and concluded.
+Cuomo added he would "have no further comment" until a "full and thorough outside review" of Bennett's claims is conducted and concluded.

 CLICK HERE TO GET THE FOX NEWS APP

-Bennett's claims come just days after Lindsey Boylan, the former deputy secretary for economic development and a special adviser to Cuomo, published a bombshell essay Wednesday on the website Medium.
+Bennett's claims came just days after Lindsey Boylan, a former deputy secretary for economic development and a special adviser to Cuomo, published a bombshell essay Wednesday on the website Medium.
 She accused the governor of going "out of his way to touch me on my lower back, arms and legs," forcibly kissing her on the lips during a one-on-one briefing, and suggesting that they "play strip poker" during a plane ride.

 Cuomo's office denied Boylan's harassment claims, calling them "simply false" and insisting the strip poker comment "did not happen."